exeme-project/exeme-lang/website/_sources/design/assignment.rst.txt

 y``, except in the following cicrumstances:

--  A type may be able to provide a more efficient implementation for the compound assignment than for the uncombined assignment.
+-  A type may be able to provide a more efficient implementation for the compound assignment than for the uncombined assignment, or

--  A type may not be able to provide the longer form at all, for example if it does not have additional resources that are not avilable.
+-  A type may not be able to provide the longer form at all - for example, it may not have access at that time to additional resources that are required.

 ****************
  Built-in types
 ****************

-Integers, floats, etc support simple assignment with ``=``.
+Integers, floats, etc, support simple assignment with ``=``.
 The right-hand operand is implicitly converted into the type of the left-hand operand, and replaces the value of the original operand.
 For
 example: